afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/D-PROJECT_EXECUTION.md

 <br><br>

-    The %% Morphological function is used to process images based on shapes.
-In a morphological operation, each pixel in the image is adjusted based on the value of other pixels in its neighborhood.
-By choosing the size and shape of the neighborhood, we can construct a morphological operation that is sensitive to specific shapes in the input image
+    The %% Bounding box function is used to create a box to mark the tumor

 ![image](https://user-images.githubusercontent.com/121602144/211661504-a3e85804-4cd2-445c-b6d1-9913a8fc456c.png)

+<br><br>

+    The %% Bounding box function is used to create a box to mark the tumor

 ![image](https://user-images.githubusercontent.com/121602144/211661682-8394f38c-fcaa-4635-abd8-0972c7d4e280.png)
 ![image](https://user-images.githubusercontent.com/121602144/211661828-268f1f43-1590-4be5-9794-75aae61ed669.png)
 ![image](https://user-images.githubusercontent.com/121602144/211661861-b695d13c-1a71-4dbf-90dd-66957ad9b56b.png)